fanonxr/G4-design-patterns/README.md

  * Decorator class and the the class that are being wrapped are not identical.
  * Copious amounts of smaller classes are created.

+ # Singleton
+  Definition: "Creational design pattern that ensures a class has only one instances and provides global access to it."

+  #### The problem it address
+  We want to create an instance of that class once, and refer to that instance throughout the application

+  #### solution
+  Make the constructor of the class private and return a the value from the getter for that class instance

+  #### benefits
+  * Controlled access to the same instance
+  * Avoid dubious amounts of code
+  * Singleton can be sub-classed

+  #### negatives
+  * restricts to n amount of objects to be create
+  * Restricting object creation is not a good practice